 Hiram in Paulding County, Georgia — The American South (South Atlantic)

-Topics and series.
-This historical marker is listed in these topic lists: African Americans • Education.
-In addition, it is included in the Georgia Historical Society, and the Rosenwald Schools 🎓 series lists.
-A significant historical year for this entry is 1912.
+Topics.
+This historical marker is listed in these topic lists: Arts, Letters, Music • Settlements & Settlers.
+A significant historical year for this entry is 1891.

 Location.
 33° 52.509′ N, 84° 45.689′ W. Marker is in Hiram, Georgia, in Paulding County.
 Marker is at Touch for map.
 Marker is at or near this postal address: 135 Main St, Hiram GA 30141, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 The Hiram Rosenwald School (approx. 0.4 miles away); Henry Lester House (approx. 1.2 miles away); George Darby House Cleburne’s H’dq’rs. (approx. 2.2 miles away); Site: Colley House Hood’s H’dq’rs (approx. 2½ miles away); Polk’s Corps at Dallas and New Hope Church (approx. 2.6 miles away); Site: Robertson House (approx. 2.6 miles away); Hardee's Corps at Powder Springs (approx. 3½ miles away); Confederate Line (approx. 4.3 miles away).
 Touch for a list and map of all markers in Hiram.

 More about this marker.
 A painting of a quilt in the eight star pattern (located slightly left of where the butterfly is now) once accompanied this marker.